noegroup/aggforce-legacy/README.md

 The following code shows how to generate an optimal linear force aggregation map that does not change based on molecular configuration.
-We grab test data, create a carbon alpha configurational mapping, detect constrained bonds from the trajectory, and then produce and apply an optimize force aggregation map to the trajectory.
+We grab test data, create a carbon alpha configurational mapping, detect constrained bonds from the trajectory, and then produce and apply an optimized force aggregation map to the trajectory.

 ```python